-- Scientific Capabilities.
-The scientific capabilities to estimate, project, model and monitor ecosystem changes and impacts due to climate change are just emerging.
+Scientific Capabilities.
+The scientific capabilities to estimate, project, model and monitor ecosystem changes and impacts as a result of climate change are just emerging.
 To fully understand the potential changes and anticipated impacts, the Chesapeake Bay Program and its partners must define the science and data needs at appropriate scales for the Chesapeake Bay.
-Data availability and accessibility at multiple scales is necessary, as is a better understanding of the methods, models and tools required to assess impacts, vulnerabilities, adaptation and management priorities. - Geographic Extent/Variability of Watershed.
-The impacts of climate change will be varied across the watershed.
-It is important to not limit the focus of the management strategy to coastal issues alone-rather, to recognize the wide range of monitoring, assessment and adaptation needs throughout the region.
+Data availability and accessibility at multiple scales is necessary, as is a better understanding of the methods, models and tools required to assess impacts, vulnerabilities, adaptation and management priorities.

+Variability of Watershed.
+The impacts of climate change will be varied across the Watershed.
+It is important to not limit the focus of the management strategy to coastal issues alone but to recognize the wide range of monitoring, assessment and adaptation needs throughout the region.
 However, the variability of the ecosystem within the Bay proper and the larger watershed presents challenges in data consistency and comparability among regions and sectors.
-The variability of ecosystems and ecosystem processes will also require different science and adaptation approaches. - Complexity of the Monitoring Program.
-Developing a monitoring program to detect ecosystem change and inform program and project response is a complex undertaking and there are clear budgetary challenges associated with such long-term monitoring.
+The variability of ecosystems and ecosystem processes will also require different science and adaptation approaches.

+Complexity of the Monitoring Program.
+Developing a monitoring program to detect ecosystem change and inform program and project response is a complex undertaking.
+Developing an acceptable monitoring approach for the watershed will be complex, and there are clear budgetary challenges associated with such long-term monitoring.

 Non-climate Related and Multiple Stressors.
-Overall, climate change impacts are particularly difficult to monitor and assess because they can be exacerbated by existing non-climate or human-induced stressors, such as regional or localized land subsidence, land use change, growth and development.
+Overall, climate change impacts are particularly difficult to monitor and assess because they can be exacerbated by existing non-climate or human-induced stressors such as regional or localized land-subsidence, land use change, growth and development.
 It is often difficult to differentiate climate impacts from the impacts of other stressors.
-An increased understanding of these interactions is necessary to successfully assess climate impacts and the effectiveness of restoration and protection policies, programs and projects.
+An increased understanding of these interactions is necessary to successfully access climate impacts, and the effectiveness of restoration and protection policies, programs and projects.